Classpages of Mr. Plencner • Who is Mr. Plencner? •

 (773) 534-1000

-This year I am teaching: AP U.S. History, Chicago History, and Debate I have also taught: Consumer Education, AP European History, Contemporary American History, Global Issues, U.S. History & World Studies
+This year I am teaching: AP U.S. History & Chicago History.In the past, I have also taught: Honors U.S. History, Consumer Education, AP European History, Contemporary American History, Global Issues, U.S. History & World Studies, and coached Policy Debate

 Links